New Update: Death Of NY 14-Year-Old Samantha Humphrey Being Treated As Homicide

-The death of a 14-year-old girl from upstate New York whose body was pulled from a river not far from where she disappeared months earlier is being treated as a homicide, police confirmed
+The death of a 14-year-old girl from upstate New York whose body was pulled from a river not far from where she disappeared months earlier is officially being treated as a homicide, police confirmed.

 In an update on the case Friday, March 3, the Schenectady Police Department said it had received multiple inquiries as to the status of the investigation into Humphrey’s death.